24 Cities Near Orlando to Live in 2026

 • Map of Casselberry

-The median age in Casselberry is 37.4 years old, attracting millennials looking for reasonable rent prices in towns near Orlando.
+The median age in Casselberry is 37.4, attracting millennials seeking affordable rents in towns near Orlando.
 You won't find much nightlife in Casselberry, but there are plenty of locations for outdoor recreation, like Secret Lake Park.
-Locals gather at Bowigens Beer Company for a place to relax with a beer, and golf is available at the Casselberry Golf Club.
+Locals gather at Bowigens Beer Company for a casual hangout, and golf is available at the Casselberry Golf Club.

 Apartment hunters can find options along Route 17, though local mid-rises and single-family homes are also available for rent in the Casselberry area.